Pittsburgh, PA Solar Panels

 Key Takeaways

-- Pennsylvania’s electricity rates have increased 29% since 2021, making solar an attractive option for stabilizing energy costs.
+- Pennsylvania’s electricity rates jumped 29% since 2021, making solar panels a smart way to lock in predictable energy costs for decades.

 Pittsburgh Electricity Prices